History of Art

 Students will be able to attend symposia and panel discussions with educators, museum personnel, artists, conservationists and art critics.

 There are multiple opportunities for students to study abroad and immerse themselves in the history of architecture, and iconic artworks.
-Some courses have a study abroad component that involves ten-day trips during the sememster.
+Some courses have a study abroad component that involves ten-day trips during the semester.
 Rosemont College partnered with The College of Global Studies at Arcadia University offers over 100 programs in over 16 countries.